-Maldives journalist murdered by Islamist militants: commission
+Commission says Maldives journalist was murdered by Islamist militants

 Suood said Rilwan was seen as a threat to the recruitment of fighters from the archipelago by Maldivian militant groups linked to Syria’s civil war.

-The panel, appointed by President Ibrahim Mohammed Solih in November after he defeated Yameen, found the former president attempted to “divert the investigation” into Rilwan’s abduction.
+The panel, appointed by President Ibrahim Mohammed Solih in November after he defeated Yameen, found the former president attempted to divert the investigation into Rilwan’s abduction.

 But Suood said there was no evidence to charge Yameen in connection with the abduction and murder.

-Yameen and his lawyer did not respond to requests for comment.
+Yameen and his lawyer did not respond to requests for comment, although Yameen has previously denied any involvement in the murders.

+Mohamed Shareef, a member of Yameen’s People’s National Congress party, said the panel’s remarks were politically motivated.

+“They have no evidence to link President Yameen to the disappearance, to press charges against him,” he told Reuters on Monday.

 Activists complained of a crackdown on dissent under Yameen’s government, following the abduction of Rilwan and the 2017 murder of Yameen Rasheed, a blogger who also denounced Islamist militancy and state corruption.

-Writing by Shihar Aneez; Editing by Alasdair Pal, Robert Birsel
+Writing by Shihar Aneez; Editing by Alasdair Pal and Robert Birsel